Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Derivation of Eq.

 To see this, we can count for how many of the $2^{d-1}$ vectors, over which the sum $\sum_i$ iterates, the product $x^\pm_{i,m} x^\pm_{i,n}$ has a positive or negative sign: There are two possibilities for the product to be $+1$, i.e. $x^\pm_{i,m} = x^\pm_{i,n} = \pm 1$.
 For either of the two possibilities, the remaining $d-2$ entries have to be even or odd respectively (depending on the label of $\vec{x}^\pm$), i.e. there are $2^{d-3}$ possible vectors.
 In total we thus have $2\cdot 2^{d-3} = 2^{d-2}$ vectors in the sum $\sum_i$ where $x^\pm_{i,m} x^\pm_{i,n} = +1$.
 The analogous argument then holds for $x^\pm_{i,m} x^\pm_{i,n} = -1$ and we get Eq. \ref{eq:sum_d3}.
 The original sum in Eq. \ref{eq:app_sumexp} thus also evaluates to zero and we obtain the necessary condition Eq. \ref{eq:d3_identity} for the network to learn the parity check in $d>2$ dimensions.

 For $d=2$, the situation is different: Since there are only two entries in $\vec{x}_i^\pm$, the product $x^\pm_{i,m} x^\pm_{i,n}$ can only be positive for $\vec{x}_i^+$, or only negative for $\vec{x}_i^-$.
-In either of the two cases we sum over the two possible vectors with the respective label and obtain
+In both cases we sum over the two possible vectors with the respective label and obtain

 For the original expansion we can thus write

 Using this expression in Eq. \ref{eq:condition1}, we obtain the following necessary condition, which needs to be fulfilled for the neural network to be able to learn the parity check in two dimensions: